The state of Rhode Island – with a population of just over one million – received a $2 million federal grant for a suicide prevention program.

 It appears that those Rhode Island guys are fighting to snag as much pork as possible for the tiny state to redistribute – and succeeding on multiple levels.
 What a brilliant move – one that other states may want to follow.

 Suicide and mental illness are two issues every American should be concerned with.
-Yet it is far off the radar of most swamp dwellers as they croak for the cameras and wait to pounce on health care and gun control after the next mass shooting or tragic event.We value your comments!
-Please weigh in on our comment section below.
+Yet it is far off the radar of most swamp dwellers as they croak for the cameras and wait to pounce on health care and gun control after the next mass shooting or tragic event.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com